neulab/newlang-tech/speech-synthesis/README.md

 export SPTKDIR=/PATH-TO/build/SPTK
 export FLITEDIR=/PATH-TO/build/flite
 ```
-2. Setup voice directory
+2. Setup voice directory.
 This is where you will be building your voice from.
-Use the three letter representation of your language(new) and speaker(spk) to name it.
+Use the three letter representation of your language (new) and speaker (spk) to name it.
 ```angular2html
 mkdir cmu_new_spk
 cd cmu_new_spk
 $FESTVOXDIR/src/clustergen/setup_cg cmu new spk
 ```

-3. Copy txt.done.data and audio files to your voice directory
+3. Copy `txt.done.data` and audio files to your voice directory.
 ```
 cp -p WHATEVER/txt.done.data etc/ cp -p WHATEVER/wav/*.wav recording/
  ```
-4. Power normalize and prune silences
+4. Power normalize and prune silences.
 ```angular2html
 ./bin/get_wavs recording/*.wav
 ./bin/prune_silence wav/*.wav
 ./bin/prune_middle_silences wav/*.wav
 ```
-5. Build voice templates
+5. Build voice templates.
 ```
 $FESTVOXDIR/src/grapheme/make_cg_grapheme
 ```
-6. Build a random forest based voice model
+6. Build a random forest based voice model.

 This process consumes a lot of memory, make sure you have enough and can take around 15 hrs depending on the size of your prompt list.
 ```angular2html